Qarik-Group/ultimate-guide-to-bosh/README.md

 ## BOSH IP allocation vs DHCP

 If you've seen any networking before - such as trying to get your computer and devices onto your home router - you'll have blissfully ignored how an IP address is allocated to your computer or device.
-This facility is thanks to Dynamic TODO (DHCP).
+This facility is thanks to Dynamic Host Configuration Protocol (DHCP).

-You might have seen that mysterious IP `169.TODO` that indicates that DHCP has failed and your device has allocated itself a dummy IP address.
+You might have seen that mysterious IP `169.254.X.Y` that indicates that DHCP has failed and your device has [allocated itself](http://packetlife.net/blog/2008/sep/24/169-254-0-0-addresses-explained/) an IP address.

 The dynamic allocation of IP addresses to BOSH instances is not performed with DHCP.
 Instead the BOSH director/CPI statically assign IP addresses to each instance.
 From our perspective the net result is the same: IP addresses are dynamically assigned.